nikolaiwarner/eliandnick.com/play.md

 ***

 # SPEAKING OF PLAYING...
 We'll be playing after the wedding in California!
-We're splitting our honeymoon up into beach and city - 3 days in Santa Cruz, and 3 days in San Francisco.
+We're splitting our honeymoon up into beach and city - three days in [Santa Cruz](http://www.jdvhotels.com/hotels/california/central-coast-hotels/santa-cruz-dream-inn), and three days in [San Francisco](https://www.airbnb.com/rooms/19040).
 OH YES!

 <br>